ga-curriculum/responsive-design-v2/functional-hamburger-nav/README.md

 }
 ```

-Here we use `position: fixed` to make our menu overlay the content that will reside within our `<main>` tag.
+Here, we use `position: fixed` to make our menu overlay the content that will reside within our `<main>` tag.

-We've added a `block` display to our menu links, included the `transition` property for smooth animations, and set a `right` of `-100%` to keep our `nav` element hidden until the checkbox is clicked.
+We've added a `block` display to our menu links, included the `transition` property for smooth animations, and set a `right` of `-100%` to keep our `nav` element hidden until the user clicks the checkbox.

-Note we are targeting the `nav` element here.
-If you have more than one `nav` element you'll need to adjust this code.
+Note we are targeting the `nav` element here, so if you take this code to another page with more than one `nav` element, you'll need to adjust it.

 Now it's time to style the hamburger icon: